johnny7861532/DCGAN/README.md

 # DCGAN
-DCGAN than can run on google colab with GPU
+DCGAN that can run on google colab with GPU